pokebadgerswithspoon/dots/README.md

 ==========

 Hint: get `stow` installed first
+Suggested location for the stow directory is `/usr/local/dots` so `root` would be always accessible

 `home/` - dots for home dir, targets stow to `~` `root/` - settings affecting whole the system, targets stow to `/`